-Proper lighting can improve legibility of the display and reduce eyestrain.
+Proper lighting can improve legibility of the LCD screen and reduce eyestrain.

-- Position the computer so that sunlight or bright indoor lighting does not reflect off the screen.
+- Position the computer so that sunlight or bright indoor lighting does not reflect off the LCD screen.
 Use tinted windows, shades or other screen to eliminate sun glare. - Avoid placing the computer in front of bright light that could shine directly in your eyes. - If possible, use soft, indirect lighting in your computer work area.
-Use a lamp to illuminate your documents or desk, but be sure to position the lamp so that it does not reflect off the display or shine in your eyes.
+Use a lamp to illuminate your documents or desk, but be sure to position the lamp so that it does not reflect off the LCD screen or shine in your eyes.